zry656565/yfw/design.md

 2. Let connection number = 0
 3. If next packet exists, parse the header of it, or jump to STEP(9).
 4. Justify if the protocol of this packet is TCP.
 If true, go next, else go STEP(3).
-5. Justify if a connection has been established for this packet.
-If true, go STEP(7), else if TCP connection has reach 5, then drop this packet, else go next.
+5. if the packet contains flag_SYN and connection number < 5, establish a new TCP connection for this packet and let connection number += 1, then go STEP(8); else if connection number >= 5, go STEP(3).
-6. Establish a new TCP connection for this packet and let connection number += 1
+6. if the packet contains flag_FIN, close the TCP connection for this packet and let connection number -= 1, then go STEP(8);
-7. Justify if this packet is the last one of the connection, if so, then let connection number -= 1.
+7. Justify if a connection has been established for this packet.
+If true, go STEP(8), else go STEP(3).
 8. Store the data of this packet into `filtered.pcap`.
 Then jump to STEP(3)
 9. DONE